oliver-graf/coreworkshop-CH/lab7_files_deploy/lab7_files_deploy.rst

 #.
 While waiting for the file server deployment, if you have not already done so deploy the Windows VM.

 #.
-Connect to the Windows Tools VM via RDP or console
+Connect to the Windows via RDP or console

 #.
 Download the sample files for File Analytics to the Windows VM: